 Quick Answer

-To get the best home insurance quotes as of April 27, 2026, compare at least three providers, assess your dwelling and liability coverage needs, and apply available discounts.
+To get the best home insurance quotes, compare at least three providers, assess your dwelling and liability coverage needs, and apply available discounts.
 The average annual home insurance premium is $2,151, and bundling policies can save homeowners up to 25% on their premiums.

 Key Takeaways